Jakns99/Microservices-project/README.md

 3. **Lambda**: This is the back-end component.
 Upon receiving a request from API Gateway, the appropriate Lambda function is triggered to perform operations such as creating, updating, or deleting data.

 4. **DynamoDB**: This is the database layer.
 It stores all the data and is interacted with via the Lambda functions.

+## Key Features

+- **CRUD Operations**: The system provides comprehensive CRUD (Create, Read, Update, Delete) functionality via the AWS API Gateway and Lambda.
+The API Gateway receives HTTP requests and triggers the appropriate Lambda function, which then interacts with the DynamoDB tables.
+This set-up enables efficient data management and promotes scalability.

+- **Logging**: To enhance traceability and debugging, the system incorporates AWS CloudWatch logging.
+Each Lambda function execution is logged, providing valuable insights into the behavior of the system, aiding in identifying and rectifying any potential issues swiftly.

+- **Security**: The project places a high priority on security.
+Access to DynamoDB tables and log creation is strictly controlled using AWS IAM roles and policies.
+Each Lambda function is assigned an IAM role with policies that limit its permissions to the minimum required.
+This practice, known as the principle of least privilege (PoLP), significantly reduces the potential impact of a security breach.
+Can you convert this to readme code for Github